Pinterest SEO: A Guide for Businesses

 Pinterest SEO Tip #3: Make Your Business Page Name Optimized

-If you happen to have a very long business name, you’ll want to shorten it.
-The optimal username length is 3-15 characters.
-If you are shortening your name, make sure it is easy to recognize.
+If you happen to have a very long name, you’ll want to shorten it.
+The optimal username length is 3-15 characters if you want to be SEO-friendly.
+If you are shortening your name, make sure it is easy to recognize and type into the search bar.

 Pinterest SEO Tip #4: Include Keywords in your “About” Section

-Your “About” section can show up in searches.
+Your “About” section can show up in searches and is a great place to optimize your Pinterest with relevant keywords.
 Use this opportunity wisely.
-You have a 200 character limit, so be clear, succinct, and include a few keywords.
+You have a 200 character limit, so be clear, succinct, and include a few relevant keywords.

 Pinterest SEO Tip #5: Verify Your Website

-Pinterest SEO Tip #6: Name Your Boards with Keywords
+Pinterest SEO Tip #6: Include Keywords in Board Names

-If you want to get found on Pinterest, and through other searches, do not use these common titles.
-You need to be more specific and detailed for each of your particular boards.
+If you want to get found on Pinterest, and through other searches, do not use these common board names.
+You need to be more specific and detailed for each of your particular board names.

-See how Sephora uses original, specific words to distinguish their Pinterest boards:
+See how Sephora uses keyword-rich, original, and specific words in the board titles to distinguish their Pinterest boards, improving their SEO:

 Pinterest SEO Tip #7: Use Keywords in Your Board Descriptions

-This SEO tip is pretty obvious, but Pinterest gives you the opportunity to add a short description about your boards.
-Use this chance to include specific, concise and descriptive keywords for each of your boards.
+This SEO tip is pretty obvious, but Pinterest gives you the opportunity to add short, keyword-rich board descriptions.
+Use this chance to include specific, concise, and descriptive keywords for each of your boards.

-Find out what your consumer is searching for, and using on their own Pinterest pages:
+Do keyword research to find out what your target audience is searching for, and using on their own Pinterest pages:

-- Do a number of searches on the site for businesses and products similar to yours.
+- Using the Pinterest search bar look for businesses and products similar to yours.
 You’ll be able to extend your descriptive vernacular and connect better with your consumer.

-- Do a few searches using Google Adwords Keyword Tooltoo.
+- Another good option for keyword research is the Google Adwords Keyword Tool.
 You’ll be able to gather a bunch of new ideas and terms to use in your descriptive keywords.

 Pinterest SEO Tip #8: Keep Your Most Popular Boards “Above the Fold”